ISAITB/docs-itb-ta/source/exportimport/index.rst

 and upload of files (most importantly test suites) that can be time-consuming if needed to be replicated.
 Replicating this setup is nonetheless something that often needs to be done, typically as part of the following scenarios:

-* **Development workflow:** You are implementing your test cases in a local test bed instance that you use for development.
-Once ready you will want to replicate your configuration to the test bed instance your users will actually be using.
+* **Development workflow:** You are implementing your test cases in a local Test Bed instance that you use for development.
+Once ready you will want to replicate your configuration to the Test Bed instance your users will actually be using.
-* **Setup of new test bed instance:** You may need at some point to set up a new test bed instance that matches your community's configuration.
+* **Setup of new Test Bed instance:** You may need at some point to set up a new Test Bed instance that matches your community's configuration.
   This could be the case when defining a separate environment (e.g. "TEST" and "ACCEPTANCE" environments) or when a new test developer joins the team and needs her own development instance.
-* **Troubleshooting:** If a specific organisation is facing issues with a test suite you may want to replicate its specific configuration in a separate test bed instance for further investigation.
+* **Troubleshooting:** If a specific organisation is facing issues with a test suite you may want to replicate its specific configuration in a separate Test Bed instance for further investigation.
 * **Experimentation:** When rolling out a new setup for a community you may want to initially set this up separately as a dry run of the configuration update.
-* **Configuration of user-hosted test bed:** As part of your conformance testing strategy you may want to allow users to set up an on-premise test bed instance as a tool to facilitate their implementation of the target specifications.
-Such test bed instances would need to be populated to offer a ready-to-use environment for your users.
+* **Configuration of user-hosted Test Bed:** As part of your conformance testing strategy you may want to allow users to set up an on-premise
+  Test Bed instance as a tool to facilitate their implementation of the target specifications.
+Such Test Bed instances would need to be populated to offer a ready-to-use environment for your users.
 This case constitutes the set up of sandbox instances that is specifically addressed :ref:`here<exportimport__sandbox>`.

-One approach to carry out the above scenarios would be to manually create all data in the target test bed instance and :ref:`upload the relevant test suites<domains__specification__test_suite_upload>`.
+One approach to carry out the above scenarios would be to manually create all data in the target Test Bed instance and :ref:`upload the relevant test suites<domains__specification__test_suite_upload>`.
 Needless to say, for a non-trivial setup, this would be a very time-consuming and error-prone task.
-To address this, the test bed allows you to process data in bulk by means of:
+To address this, the Test Bed allows you to process data in bulk by means of:

-* **Exporting data** from the source test bed, selecting the information you want to export and generating an all-in-one data archive.
+* **Exporting data** from the source Test Bed, selecting the information you want to export and generating an all-in-one data archive.
-* **Importing data** to the target test bed, providing a data archive and choosing how to apply its contents on the existing data.
+* **Importing data** to the target Test Bed, providing a data archive and choosing how to apply its contents on the existing data.

 .. note::
     **Using imports for minor modifications:** The simplicity offered by generating and then importing data archives may appear as a valid